 By bolstering her own self-care, Marianne became a powerful member of Tamara’s recovery team.
 Her steady, conscious support went a long way towards helping Tamara recover.

 Remember that while of course you want your child to recover as quickly as possible, your main goal should actually be to understand and support your child on their unique path to recovery.
-Parents who do this can make a tremendous positive impact on their child’s recovery.
+Parenting a child with an eating disorder is hard, but parents who do this can make a tremendous positive impact on their child’s recovery.
 You show up and do what you can, but you also accept what you can’t do.

 This approach may feel like the easy way out, but it’s definitely not.
 It’s actually a lot harder for parents to learn the boundaries around what they can and cannot do for their kids than it is to dive in and try to fix everything for them.
 Think of when your child was struggling to build something using blocks.
 Wasn’t it harder to watch them struggle than to just dive in and build the castle for them?
 Monitoring and managing our own anxiety about what our kids go through is a lot of work, so don’t underestimate the effort required.